oloc/g10b/readme.md

 In my opinion a such lab should be an Infra-as-code Lab.
 So I decide to code my own lab.
 The goal of this project is to launch an installer and wait and see for the result.
 The side effect is that I can install it again and again, I can test improvements easily without fearing a crash.
 And in fact if I crash my lab I just have to reinstall my master branch.

+For this project I had several goals:
+* learn a configuration management tool: I chose to learn Puppet
+* learn a new language: I chose to learn Ruby
+* use a community software factory: I chose to use [Jenkins](http://jenkins-ci.org/)
+* use a piece of metrology: I chose to use the [EleasticSearch-Logstash-Kibana stack](http://elastic.co/)
+* use a new piece of technology: I chose to use [Docker](http://docker.io/)
+* make it open source, and learn how to use Git and GitHub

+# What is done?
 As a starter, Vagrant provisions the VMs and bootstraps a basic installation (puppet master or puppet agent).
 Puppet master installs itself and with the recurring appliance (*puppet agent --test*) installs the others servers.

 Anyway, currently the project allows you automatically to: